-Enclosure configuration information is stored on every node that is in the cluster to allow concurrent replacement of FRUs.
+Cluster configuration information is stored on every node that is in the cluster to allow concurrent replacement of FRUs.
 An example of this information might be information that is displayed on the menu screen of the SAN Volume Controller.
-When a new FRU is installed and when the node is added back into the cluster, configuration information that is required by that node is ready from other nodes in the cluster.
+When a new FRU is installed and when the node is added back into the cluster, configuration information that is required by that node is read from other nodes in the cluster.

-SAN Volume Controller operating environment:
+SAN Volume Controller operating environment

-- Minimum of one pair of SAN Volume Controller nodes - Two uninterruptible power supplies - One master console is required per SAN installation for configuration
+- · Minimum of one pair of SAN Volume Controller nodes - Minimum of two uninterruptible power supplies - One master console is required per SAN installation for configuration

-Features of a SAN Volume Controller node:
+Features of a SAN Volume Controller node

-- 19-inch rack mounted enclosure
+- · 19-inch rack mounted enclosure

-- 4 fibre channel ports
+- · 4 fibre channel ports

 - · 2 fibre channel adapters

-- 4 GB cache memory

-Supported hosts:
+Supported hosts

-For a list of supported operating systems, see the IBM TotalStorage SAN Volume Controller Web site at http://www.ibm.com/storage/support/2145/ and click Supported software levels.
+For a list of supported operating systems, see the IBM TotalStorage SAN Volume Controller Web site at:

-Multipathing software:
+Multipathing software

-- IBM Subsystem Device Driver (SDD)

-- Redundant Dual Active Controller (RDAC)
+- IBM Subsystem Device Driver (SDD) - Redundant Dual Active Controller (RDAC)

-- Note: The multipath drivers, SDD and RDAC, can coexist on a host for certain operating systems.